mikecafarella/KNP/spec.md

 ## Construct KGPLValue

-`kgpl.value(val)`
+`kgpl.value(val, comment)`
-Construct a new KGPLValue given a concrete value `val`, communicate with the server to get the next available id.
+Construct a new KGPLValue given a concrete value `val` and the description for it `comment`, communicate with the server to get the next available id.
 The return type is KGPLValue class object.

 ## Load KGPLValue

-`kgpl.load_val(vid)`
+`kgpl.load_val(vid, comment)`
-Load an existing KGPLValue given the id of it `vid`.
+Load an existing KGPLValue given the id of it `vid` and the description for it `comment`.
 The return type is KGPLValue class object.

-## Update KGPLValue
+## Member functions of KGPLValue object

 `kgpl.set_val(kg_val, val)`
 Change the concrete value of an existing KGPLValue given the kgplValue `kg_val` and the value `val`.